4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 To build on progress made in 2023, we will continue to analyze our water footprint and water risk assessment in both our direct operations and supply chain, as well as develop a comprehensive water management strategy tailored to unique geographic and business unit needs.
 AWS will focus on making ongoing progress toward its water positive goal, investing in efforts to restore watersheds and increase access to water, sanitation, and hygiene for people who need it most.
 Amazon plans to leverage the learnings from this work, applying them companywide to strengthen our efforts to conserve and reuse water across our operations, within our communities, and in water-scarce regions around the world.

 ![](_page_42_Picture_29.jpeg)

+**Figure Description:**
+**Figure Context:**
+This image is a table summarizing the performance and training data for the LLa **Figure Data (Q&A):**
+Q: What is the size of the LLa

+Note: The table above is empty because the original image does not contain any data or labels.
+The image is a simple, hand-drawn representation of a line or a wave-like shape, and it does not contain any specific data or information.

 <span id="page-43-0"></span>Millions of people work alongside Amazon to serve our customers, including our employees, partners, suppliers, and people living in the communities where we operate.
 We respect the dignity, rights, and wellbeing of everyone connected to our global business.
 We aim to provide products and services responsibly, work with more diverse suppliers, and deliver positive impact in our communities.